lstipakov/lstipakov-ruuvi.github.io/src/content/specs/ruuvitag-b2.md

 It's not possible to break the device by attaching the battery upside down.
 RuuviTag has an on-board high-efficiency reverse polarity protection circuitry.
 We're using a MOSFET transistor to protect the chip instead of commonly used diode protection (which has a poor effeciency).

 ### Debug port
 Althought it's possible to flash and debug RuuviTag Over-the-Air, we decided to provide a standard 0.05" pitch 10-pin ARM serial wire debug port.
 All the debug pins are also available on test pads on bottom layer.
+Check the [HW repository](http://github.com/ruuvi/ruuvitag_hw) for more info.

 ### General Purpose IO pins
 It's possible to connect, for example, additional sensors to RuuviTag.
+I2C, SPI, UART etc. buses are available for evaluation.